Climate change in New Zealand: Methane

 At the 2009 United Nations Climate Change Conference in Copenhagen, the New Zealand government announced the formation of the Global Research Alliance involving 20 other countries.
 New Zealand will contribute NZ$45 million over four years towards research on agricultural greenhouse gas emissions.

 In 2019, it was announced that the government had awarded funding to cultivate and research a red native seaweed known as Asparagopsis armata to the Cawthron Institute in Nelson.
 This particular seaweed has been found to reduce methane emissions from animals by as much as 80% when small amounts (2%) are added as a supplement to animal food.

+On 13 October 2025, the New Zealand government announced a significant revision to its biogenic methane emission reduction targets for 2050.
+The new target range of 14–24 percent below 2017 levels replaced the previous legislated goal of 24–47 percent reduction, representing a substantial lowering of climate commitments.
+The government stated the revision reflected findings from the independent Methane Science Review released in 2024, though the Climate Change Commission had previously recommended even greater reductions of 35–47 percent by 2050.
+Agriculture and Trade Minister Todd McClay defended the change as a "practical, fair pathway" that would protect jobs and production while maintaining climate commitments.
+The announcement drew criticism from environmental groups and the opposition Labour Party, with Labour climate spokesperson Deborah Russell arguing the government had "moved the goalposts" rather than developing policies to meet existing targets.
+The government also confirmed it would not pursue a tax on agricultural methane emissions and would instead rely on technology development and industry partnership to achieve reductions.

 Nitrous oxide

 Nitrous oxide is emitted primarily from agriculture, but also comes from industrial processes and fossil fuel combustion.
 Over 100 years, it is 298 times more effective than CO2 at trapping heat.
 In New Zealand in 2018, 92.5% of N2O came from agricultural soils mainly due to urine and dung deposited by grazing animals.
 Overall, N2O emissions increased 54% from 1990 to 2018 and now make up 19% of all agricultural emissions.